MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 **The list of authorized accounts has been updated.**

 This event is logged when the RMS connector has downloaded the latest list of accounts (existing accounts and any changes) that are authorized to use the RMS connector.
-This list is downloaded every fifteen minutes, providing the RMS connector can communicate with the Azure Rights Management service.
+This list is downloaded every 15 minutes, providing the RMS connector can communicate with the Azure Rights Management service.

 ----